pharo-open-documentation/pharo-wiki/General/Playground.md

 ## Some Advices
 ### Doing vs. Printing
 The diference between this two actions is visual. try to execute something like `1+5` with `Do it`.
-Maybe you think that nothing happened because there isn't a visual clue about the execution but in fact something did happen.
-You send the message `+` with argument `5` to the number `1`.
+Maybe you think that nothing happened because there isn't a visual cue about the execution but in fact something did happen.
+You sent the message `+` with argument `5` to the number `1`.

 Now try to do it with Print it, the same will happen but also you will see the result printed just aside: